csctd/profile-website-BrandonR9/README.md

 Welcome to my profile webiste,
 <!-- enter your target audience after the comma above -->
+Prospective Employers

 Since you're here, you might be:
 <!-- make a bulleted list of 3 fictional visitors to your site.
 Include a few detials about them that could impact how you design for them.
 For each visitor, assign a task or goal they have for visiting your profile website -->
+- Timmy is 37, tall, blond, and works for Google.
+He is a software developer for search.
+He's on my website to see if I suit the job.
+- Jon is 48, short, dark hair, and works for Microsoft.
+He is a hardware designer for the homepage.
+He's on my website to see if I am able to fit the job.
+- Roze is 23, average height, long waive dark hair with a red extention, and works for Google.
+She is a software developer for the homepage.
+She is on my website to see if I suit the job.